ananthp/carnatic_scores/FAQ.markdown

 ---
 layout: page
 title: About
-permalink: /about/
+permalink: /FAQ/
 ---

 ##  What do we have here?

-Notations for Carnatic music compositions.
+Scores (Notations) for Carnatic music compositions.

 ## FREE?